-Large nipples can be reduced in size with a relatively simple surgical procedure.
+Large nipples can be reduced in size with a relatively simple surgical procedure known as nipple reduction surgery.
 The type of procedure depends on whether the nipple is too long, too wide, or both.

 Can nipple reduction be performed with Breast Augmentation surgery?

 Yes, nipple reduction surgery can be performed at the time of breast augmentation.
 Excess nipple tissue is removed with a scar that is usually very well healed and hidden at the base of the nipple.

 What is the difference between Nipple Reduction and Areolar Reduction?

 The nipple areolar complex includes the areola (the pigmented tissue around the nipple) and the nipple.
 Nipple reduction involves removing some of the projection or diameter of the nipple.
 Many patients, particularly those with very large breasts benefit from areolar reduction.
 The ideal diameter of the areola varies depending on personal preference and breast size.
 The general range is around 35 mm for smaller breasts and 40-45 mm for larger breasts.